-- Report any concerns about the conduct of any member of staff or volunteer to the Education Director immediately.
-If the Education Director is absent then staff should refer to the Chair of the Board of Trustees. - Where the allegation relates to a member of supply staff provided by an agency the agency should be fully involved. - If an allegation is made against the Education Director, the concerns need to be raised with the Chair of the Board of Trustees as soon as possible.
-If the Chair of the Board of Trustees is not available, then an RGS International representative should be contacted directly (rgsi@reigategrammar.org).
-Where the allegation is against the Education Director, the Education Director must not be informed of the allegation prior to contact with the chair and RGS International. - If the concern is about the Chair of the Board of Trustees, contact the Chair of the Board of Advisors from RGS International (rgsi@reigategrammar.org). - There may be situations when the Education Director or Chair of the Board of Trustees will want to involve the police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Education Director or the Chair of the Board of Trustees they will contact the Board of Advisors immediately and before taking any action or investigation. - Following consultation with the Board of Advisors, the parents should be informed of the allegation, unless there is a good reason not to.
+- Report any concerns about the conduct of any member of staff or volunteer to the Head of School immediately.
+If the Head of School is absent then staff should refer to the Chair of the Board of Trustees. - Where the allegation relates to a member of supply staff provided by an agency the agency should be fully involved. - If an allegation is made against the Head of School, the concerns need to be raised with the Chair of the Board of Trustees as soon as possible.
+Where the allegation is against the Head of School, the Head of School must not be informed of the allegation prior to contact with the Chair. - If the concern is about the Chair of the Board of Trustees, contact the police. - There may be situations when the Head of School or Chair of the Board of Trustees will want to involve the police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Head of School or the Chair of the Board of Trustees they will contact the police immediately and before taking any action or investigation.